-This service is now proposed to end in September 2009, rather than Apr 2011 as originally proposed.
+It was agreed that the shared model would end in September 2009, rather than Apr 2011 as originally proposed.

 This shared service has a total cost of £91,395 all of which is funded from grants.
-Therefore there is no revenue budget for this service.
+Therefore there is no additional call on the Councils' revenue resources.